Urban agriculture: Soil decontamination

 Vacant urban lots are often victims to illegal dumping of hazardous chemicals and other wastes.
 They are also liable to accumulate standing water and "grey water", which can be dangerous to public health, especially left stagnant for long periods.
 The implementation of urban agriculture in these vacant lots can be a cost-effective method for removing these chemicals.
 In the process known as Phytoremediation, plants and the associated microorganisms are selected for their chemical ability to degrade, absorb, convert to an inert form, and remove toxins from the soil.
-Several chemicals can be targeted for removal, including heavy metals (e.g. Mercury and lead), inorganic compounds (e.g. Arsenic and Uranium), and organic compounds (e.g. petroleum and chlorinated compounds like PBCs).
+Several chemicals can be targeted for removal, including heavy metals (e.g. Mercury and lead), inorganic compounds (e.g. Arsenic and Uranium), and organic compounds (e.g. petroleum and chlorinated compounds like PCBs).

-Phytoremeditation is both an environmentally-friendly, cost-effective and energy-efficient measure to reduce pollution.
+Phytoremediation is an environmentally-friendly, cost-effective, and energy-efficient measure to reduce pollution.
 Phytoremediation only costs about $5–$40 per ton of soil being decontaminated.
 Implementation of this process also reduces the amount of soil that must be disposed of in a hazardous waste landfill.

+Differing techniques used in phytoremediation include the use of phytostabilization and phytovolatilization.
+The most commonly used technique is phytoextraction.
+In this strategy, plants extract heavy metal(loid)s from the soil through their root systems, with the contaminants accumulating in the aerial portions of the plants.

 Urban agriculture as a method to mediate chemical pollution can be effective in preventing the spread of these chemicals into the surrounding environment.
 Other methods of remediation often disturb the soil and force the chemicals contained within it into the air or water.
 Plants can be used as a method to remove chemicals and also to hold the soil and prevent erosion of contaminated soil decreasing the spread of pollutants and the hazard presented by these lots.